Yusuf Hassan Abdi: General

 In a professional capacity, Hassan began his career in 1974 as an announcer/producer with the Nairobi-based Kenya Broadcasting Corporation (KBC), then known as Voice of Kenya.
 He subsequently joined the Arab Times in 1978, working for almost a year as a reporter for the Kuwaiti newspaper.

 Between 1979 and 1984, Hassan served as a producer for the BBC External Service in London.
 He spent the next five years as a Senior Editor for the Africa Events monthly magazine, which he had also co-founded.

 Due to political unrest and repression in Kenya, Hassan remained in exile at the end of his two-year work contract.
 He then served as an executive member of the Committee for the Release of Political Prisoners (CRPPK), a protest organization that he had helped found.
 He also co-edited the association's journal.

-In 1987, Hassan was elected Chairman of the Ukenya opposition group based in the United Kingdom.
+In 1987, Hassan was elected chairman of the Ukenya opposition group based in the United Kingdom.
 Because of his leading role with the association in exposing human rights abuses committed by the Kenyan government against local residents, his passport was revoked and his father was arrested.

 In 1990, Hassan steered a group of consultants tasked with assisting the government of Namibia in transitioning its National Radio and Television into a viable public broadcaster.
 He was the media organization's inaugural Director of Operations, and participated in the tabling of the country's first post-independence communications bill and information policy paper.

 From 1992 to 1994, Hassan served as a senior broadcaster of Voice of America's Africa Division.
 He subsequently traveled to South Africa, where he spent the next few months helping to set up the nation's first community radio station for the local South African population.

-In 1994, Hassan joined the UNHCR based in Geneva.
+In 1994, Hassan joined the United Nations High Commissioner for Refugees (UNHCR), based in Geneva, Switzerland.
 He was thereafter assigned to a number of different diplomatic posts around the world, acting as the Senior External Media Relations and Public Information Officer for the Southern SADC Region.
-Between 1999 and 2001, he was the UNHCR's Head of External and Media Relations in Southwest and Central Asia, based in Islamabad.
+Between 1999 and 2001, he was UNHCR's Head of External and Media Relations in Southwest and Central Asia, based in Islamabad.
 He also represented the agency in East Timor and Southern Africa.

 In 2001 and 2002, Hassan acted as the senior spokesman for the United Nations' operations in Kabul.
 He spent the next four years as a Senior Policy Adviser for the UN Secretary General in New York.
 His areas of concern included the Horn of Africa, the Middle East, Southwest Asia and the Great Lakes region.

 From 2006 to 2007, Hassan served as Director of IRIN, a UN news organization.
 He subsequently worked as the UNHCR's Regional Communications Manager in Nairobi.